Courtland Street Closure

 Monday, April 30 from 4 p.m. – 6 p.m. in the lobby of the Loudermilk Center at 40 Courtland St., N.E., Atlanta, GA 30303.

-Thursday, May 3 from 2 p.m. – 7 p.m. – Virtual informational meeting accessible from the project webpage at www.dot.ga.gov/CourtlandSt.
+Thursday, May 3 from 2 p.m. – 7 p.m. which is a virtual informational meeting accessible from the project’s webpage.

-This project replaces the existing 111-year-old bridge over the MARTA rail lines, CSX rail lines and Decatur Street.
-The new Courtland Street Bridge will have fewer but stronger spans – 12 versus 28.
-The bridge replacement will occur on the location of the existing bridge and vehicular traffic and pedestrian activity will be routed to offsite detours during demolition and construction.
-The project extends on Courtland Street from Martin Luther King Jr. Drive to Gilmer Street.
+This project replaces the existing 111 year-old bridge over the MARTA rail lines, CSX rail lines and Decatur Street.
+The new Courtland street bridge will have fewer but stronger spans (12 versus 28).
+The bridge replacement will occur on the location of the existing bridge.
+Vehicular traffic and pedestrian activity will be routed to offsite detours during demolition and construction.
+The project extends on Courtland street from Martin Luther King Jr. Drive to Gilmer street.

-For more information about the Courtland Street Bridge project, visit www.gsu.edu/courtland.
+For more information about the Courtland Street Bridge project, visit the website.

-During the same time the Courtland Bridge repair will be going on, a project to repair the rusting portions of the pedestrian bridges between Student Center East and the Urban Life Building/Student Center West will be taking place.
-The access to the second and third-floor walkways/bridges will be limited or non-accessible during much of the renovation.
-Access to the Bookstore Building, Urban Life, Student Center East and West will be restricted to the first-floor or via the Urban Life Plaza during the times of the bridge closure.
-Work on the pedestrian bridges will start May 14 and continue through September of 2018.
+During the same time as the Courtland bridge repair, improvements to the rusting portions of the pedestrian bridges between Student Center East, Urban Life and Student Center West will be taking place.
+The access to the second and third floor walkways and bridges will be limited or non-accessible during much of the renovation.
+Access to the Bookstore building, Urban Life, Student Center East and Student Center West will be restricted to the first floor or via the Urban Life Plaza during the times of the bridge closure.
+Work on the pedestrian bridges will start May 14, 2018 and continue through September of 2018.
 Some of the work on the pedestrian bridges will be very noisy.

-The Student Center understands that both projects will require individuals to reconsider their traffic patterns around our facilities.
+The Student Center staff understands that both projects will require individuals to reconsider their traffic patterns around the facilities.
 However, both projects are necessary for the safety of the Georgia State University community.
-By scheduling them at approximately the same time, it will reduce that time frame for which individuals will be inconvenienced.
+By scheduling the projects simultaneously, it will reduce that time frame for which individuals will be inconvenienced.